Last updated on 18 April 2026.

 III.
 Share Transfer Agreements in Turkey

-Share transfers of nominative shares and bearer shares in joint stock companies are regulated in TCC Art.
-489 and the following provisions as discussed above.
-On the other hand, there are not any specific legal provisions regulating share transfer agreements for joint stock companies.
-Therefore, share transfer agreements for joint stock companies do not have to be in any particular legal form to be valid and enforceable.
+Share transfers of nominative and bearer shares in joint stock companies are regulated by TCC Art.
+489 and the following provisions, as discussed above.
+On the other hand, there are no specific legal provisions regulating share transfer agreements for joint stock companies.
+Therefore, share transfer agreements for joint stock companies need not be in any particular legal form to be valid and enforceable.
 The overarching principle of freedom of contractual “form”, stated in Art.
 12 of the Turkish Code of Obligations, applies to share transfer agreements.

 Is notarising the share transfer agreement of joint stock company shares mandatory?

 The legal requirements for a valid share transfer agreement for limited liability company shares are explicitly provided in the Law: “Transfer of principal capital share and the transactions giving rise to transfer obligations shall be made in writing, and parties’ signatures shall be certified by a public notary.”
-(Art.595/1).
+(Art.
+595/1).
 However, there is no such provision for share transfers in joint stock companies.
-Therefore, it is not mandatory to notarise the share transfer agreement of a joint stock company according to the freedom of contract principle.
+Therefore, it is not mandatory to have the share transfer agreement of a joint stock company notarised under the freedom of contract principle.

 References